dennismutitu006/python-study-room/README.md

 Code documentation: thanks to them, a developer reading type-annotated code (his own or someone else’s) will know exactly what type each variables is supposed to be.
 This helps reduce bugs and exceptions and accelerate the development cycle.
 Linting and validation: code editors and continuous integration (CI) pipelines can be configured to automatically validate type-annotated code at build-time and catch bugs before they make it to production.
+Note Recall that the use of a type alias declares two types to be equivalent to one another.
+Doing type Alias = Original will make the static type checker treat Alias as being exactly equivalent to Original in all cases.
+This is useful when you want to simplify complex type signatures.
+In contrast, NewType declares one type to be a subtype of another.
+Doing Derived = NewType('Derived', Original) will make the static type checker treat Derived as a subclass of Original, which means a value of type Original cannot be used in places where a value of type Derived is expected.
+This is useful when you want to prevent logic errors with minimal runtime cost.

 Copyright © 2024